-At the Wisconsin Chiari Center, we have come to view the problem as a result of the compression of the brain stem or spinal cord at the base of the skull.
+At The Ascension Medical Group Chiari Care, we have come to view the problem as a result of the compression of the brain stem or spinal cord at the base of the skull.
 This may occur even if the tonsils of the cerebellum protrude through the foramen magnum (that is, if the base of the brain protrudes through the opening where the spinal cord and brain connect) by as little as one millimeter.

 Our studies have shown us that the neurological symptoms of Chiari malformation may also occur because of other disorders such as cervical spinal stenosis, tethered cord syndrome and syringomyelia.
 These different disorders may occur independently of Chiari malformation but frequently occur in conjunction with Chiari malformation in the same patient.

 All these disorders have one thing in common: They result in disturbed function of the spinal cord.
 Therefore, when we are faced with a patient who complains of the symptoms of Chiari malformation, we attempt to exclude each of these conditions.